Create a Hypnosis Recording

 If you are an hypnosis enthusiast it is highly recommended that you first do this free hypnosis course.

-If you’d prefer to save time and use an MP3 download, you can find a huge range of them here.
+Or, save time and use a professional MP3 download, you can find a wide range of high quality MP3 downloads.

 Generally, you don’t need to be a deep trance state to achieve a positive outcome.
 Being in a trance state is something like a ‘day-dream’, it’s not the same as being in a deep sleep.
 Often, you will be aware of the things going on around you.

 1. First, you will need to write or acquire the following free hypnosis scripts and then record them in this order listed below.
-(If you wish to write your own scripts it would be best if you were a qualified hypnotherapist – however, there are many free professional public domain scripts available here.
-You will need a warning introduction as set out below.)
+If you wish to write your own scripts it would be best if you were a qualified hypnotherapist.

-“This recording is of a hypnotic nature and should not be used while driving a car or operating machinery.”
+“This recording is of an hypnotic nature and should not be used while driving a car or operating machinery.”

 Induction Script – this is the initial relaxation script.
 An induction is to help you ‘induce’ relaxation.
 For example, the script may ask you to close your eyes and relax your scalp muscles.
 In this case, (& there are other styles of induction scripts,) the script may start at the scalp, to muscles at the back of the head, the muscles around the eyes, cheeks, the jaw, neck… all the way down to the tips of the toes.
 Just follow the suggestions, and allow yourself to relax.

 Deepening Script – allows you to relax deeper than you were during the induction phase.
 There may be suggestions such as ‘as every minute passes’, or ‘every noise you hear allows you to relax deeper than before’.
 A popular deepening script is to ‘imagine three steps that take you down… and with the first step you take, now, relax much more than you were just a few moments ago…’